tmoulik/Kaggle/README.md

 ## Description
 In this competition, one had to work with hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience at Santander.
+This is a binary classification problem and xgboost was used to do the predictions on the test data.

 ## Code Description
 Code is written in R and has the following parts: